WizzyDev/Neiro/README.md

-# Boden Tremp 2024
+# Neiro 2024

-This is a fun project that displays the stats of two different Solana coins, in this case Boden and Tremp coins.
+This is a fun project that displays the stats of two different Solana coins, in this case Neiro and Neiro coins.
 It is possible to "vote" for a candidate by swapping via Jupiter v6.

 Project can be configured via src/app/_config.ts.